-Themes 1.
-Culture Theme Descriptions Candidates will learn the common characteristics and significant differences among the world's cultural groups.
+Themes Theme Descriptions 1.
+Culture Candidates will learn the common characteristics and significant differences among the world's cultural groups.
 The content related to this theme comes primarily from the social science field of anthropology.
 2. Time, Continuity, and Change Candidates will learn how to reconstruct the past and develop a historical perspective to interpret the present.
 The content related to this theme comes primarily from the social science field of history.
 3. People, Places, & Environments Candidates will learn to understand the significance to place and develop a geographic perspective to interpret current social conditions.
 The content related to this theme comes primarily from the social science field of geography.
-4. Individual Development & Identity Candidates will learn how culture, social groups, and institutions shape personal identity.
+Individual Development & Identity Candidates will learn how culture, social groups, and institutions shape personal identity.
 The content related to this theme comes primarily from the social science field of psychology.
-5. Individuals, Groups & Institutions Candidates will learn how institutions such as schools, churches, families, and government influence people's lives.
+Individuals, Groups & Institutions Candidates will learn how institutions such as schools, churches, families, and government influence people's lives.
 The content related to this theme comes primarily from the social science field of sociology.
 6. Power, Authority, & Governance Candidates will learn how forms of government distribute power and authority.
 The content related to this theme comes primarily from the social science field of political science.
-7. Production, Distribution, & Consumption Candidates will learn that resources are limited and that people must make decisions on what things will be produced, how those things will be consumed.
+7. Production, Candidates will learn that resources are limited and that people must make Distribution, & decisions on what things will be produced, how those things will be Consumption consumed.
 The content related to this theme comes primarily from the social science field of economics.
-8. Science, Technology, & this Society9.
-Global Connections Candidates will learn that new technology changes the way people live.
-The content related to this theme comes from several social sciences fields.
-Candidates will learn about the global connections among the world's societies.
+8. Science, Technology, Candidates will learn that new technology changes the way people live.
+The & this Society 9.
+Global Connections content related to this theme comes from several social sciences fields.
+Candidates will learn about the global connections among the world's 5.
+Giobar Connections societies.
 The content related to this theme comes from the social science field.
 10. Civil Ideals & Practices Candidates will learn the importance of civic participation in a democratic society.
 The content related to this theme comes primarily from political science.
+Adapted: Zarrillo, J .
+(2000).
+Teaching elementary social studies: principles and applications.
+Upper